time-jar/android-client/Device install instructions.md

 # Time-Jar

+Android 13 or 14 are required to run the app.
+An internet connection is also required, in the oposite case you will get error notifications.

 ## Install instructions

 Note: If you install it on a phone that does not have Google Play Services, we won't be able to use the location service and you will have to turn off the annoying "Google Play Services is not installed" notifications.